efsalvarenga/CV/index.md

 __Analytics Analyst - WRFM__ | Shell Information Data & Analytics
 _The Hague - NL (Sep 2018 - Feb 2020)_

-I was the team focal point for wells, reservoir and facilities management, delivering data science and operational research projects for deep water and unconventional oil fields.
+I was the team focal point for wells, reservoir and facilities management (WRFM), delivering data science and operational research projects for deep water and unconventional oil fields.
 Responsible for the team's technical refocus effort toward high business value projects, I have brought in $56m worth of new projects in 2019.
 - Delivered 2019's #1 & #2 projects for Unconventionals Technology, with combined estimated NPV of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST).
 With these tools a junior analyst and I productised scientific programming approaches for early assessment of well productivity, driven by new technology conceived by academia and industry research
 - Conceived and delivered the Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, wells integrity surveillance and contracts & procurement, with an estimated NPV of $20m